• Posted Date: 05/02/2023

 • Have a letter of recommendation from a medical practitioner certifying their competency.

-Under a Patient Group Direction pharmacists are also allowed to sell medicines to specific patients.
+Under a Patient Group Direction, pharmacists are also allowed to sell medicines to specific patients.

 Assistance with Your Medications

-Pharmacists will help you with your already prescribed medications, they can answer your questions and advice over the phone for specific prescription medicines.
+Pharmacists will help you with your already prescribed medications, they can answer your questions and advise over the phone for specific prescription medicines.
 If you have concerns about prescription medication, want to switch medications, or want to stop using them, you can seek guidance from your pharmacist.
 They will walk you through the steps and advise you on what to do next.

 Recurring Prescriptions